-If Dominic Thiem is going to reach the very top in tennis, he may need to take some risks.
-But then he takes risks already – like tearing down a mountain at up to 70 km/h (43 mph) on a pair of in-line skates.
+It was a long and patient process getting to the top, and Thiem knew he needed to take some risks.
+But then he takes risks already – like tearing down a mountain at up to 70 km/h (43mph) on a pair of in-line skates.

-2020 was set to be the year Thiem led a new generation to the top of men’s tennis.
-He finished 2019 playing a high-quality final at the ATP Finals in London, and began this year by reaching the Australian Open final, where he took Novak Djokovic to five sets.
+2020 has proved to be Thiem’s breakthrough year.
+He finished 2019 playing a high-quality final at the ATP Finals in London, and began the new season by reaching the Australian Open final, where he took Novak Djokovic to five sets.
 But with his favourite clay approaching, medical events took over, tennis disappeared, and patience became a sought-after quality.

 The switch was an act of faith.
-Thiem was always Austria’s No. 1 or 2 as a junior, but with the new backhand he lost so often he slipped out of the top 10.
-But his parents and coaches stuck by him.
+Thiem was always Austria’s No 1 or 2 as a junior, but with the new backhand he lost so often he slipped out of the top 10 in his age group.
+Yet his parents and coaches stuck by him.

 The experience has made Thiem philosophical about the merits of the one-hander and the two-hander.
 ‘If you are at the top already, the one-hander has a lot of advantages – you hit great slice, good volley, you have more reach, but to get to the top 100 or top 50 I think it’s a bit easier with two hands.’

-Thiem has been with Babolat since 2014, and his racquet and strings have evolved with his game.
-‘I have a lot of power from myself and my strokes,’ he says, ‘so I need a racquet that gives me a lot of control and stability, and that’s exactly what the Pure Strike gives me.
-Until about a year ago I never felt I’d found my perfect string, but I’ve played with RPM Power for the past year, I switched to them because I wanted topspin and power, and I think I have found my perfect string.’
+Thiem has been with Babolat since the start of 2015, and his racket and strings have evolved with his game.
+‘I have a lot of power from myself and my strokes,’ he says, ‘so I need a racket that gives me a lot of control and stability, and that’s exactly what the Pure Strike gives me.
+Until about a year ago I never felt I’d found my perfect string, but I’ve played with RPM Power for the past year, I switched because I wanted more topspin, and I think I have now found my perfect string.’

-At 1.85m (6 f.t 1 in.), Thiem is of average height in the tennis world, but for much of his junior career it was thought he would end up well below that.
-He was one of the smallest juniors, but at age 14 and just 1.60m (5 ft.
-2 in.), he was taken for a test to see how tall he would grow.
-They took some bone from his wrist, and said he would reach 1.85m.
-It seemed an act of faith then, but that’s what he is today.
+At 1.85m (6ft 1in), Thiem is of average height in the tennis world, but for much of his junior career it was thought he would end up well below that.
+He was one of the smallest juniors, but at age 14 and just 1.60m (5ft 2in), he was taken for a test to see how tall he would grow.
+Some bone was taken from his wrist, and it was predicted – counterintuitively at the time – that he would reach 1.85m.
+That’s what he is today.